All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Elizabeth Blackleach of Wethersfield and her husband, John, were accused during the Hartford Witch-Hunt.
 They sued their accusers, thus freeing themselves from suspicion.

-One of the ways that accused witches sought justice for themselves was by filing slander and defamation suits.
-Hannah Griswold of Saybrook did so in 166740.
+One of the ways that people accused of witchcraft sought justice for themselves was by filing slander and defamation suits.
+Hannah Griswold of Saybrook did so in 166735.

-In 1667, William Graves of Stanford was indicted, but not convicted41
+In 1667, William Graves of Stanford was indicted for alleged witchcraft, but not convicted36.

 Katherine Harrison of Wethersfield was named as a witch during the Hartford Witch-Hunt.
 She was later prosecuted in 1668 and convicted.
 Her conviction was overturned, and she was forced to flee to New York.

-In future episodes will discuss her legal ramifications.
 She was convicted in 1668, but released in 1669 after a committee of ministers was requested to review the case.
-They decided that there was not sufficient evidence against her because testimony was allowed to come in from single witnesses, not the two witnesses required by biblical law43.
+They decided that there was not sufficient evidence against her because testimony was allowed to come in from single witnesses, not the two witnesses required by biblical law38.

 In Stanford, in 1669, a spousal quarrel led to Sarah Dibble accusing her husband Zachary of abuse.
 He in turn accused her of witchcraft.
 The court rejected his claim.58.